AntoinetteW/ent-ds-del-4-4-web-scraping-with-beautiful-soup-ds-deloitte-03192019/README.md

     None

-## Warnings and Precautions

-While web scraping is a powerful tool, it can also lead you into ethical and legal grey areas.
-To start, it is possible to make hundreds of requests a second to a website.
-Browsing at superhuman speeds such as this is apt to get noticed.
-Large volumes of requests such as this are apt to bog down a website's servers and in extreme cases could be considered a denial of service attack.
-Similarly, any website requiring login may contain information that is thereby not considered public and scraping said websites could leave you in legal jeopardy.
-Use your best judgment when scraping and exercise precautions.
-Having your IP address blocked from your favorite website, for example, could prove to be quite an annoyance.

 ## Additional Resources

-Beautiful soup is the preliminary tool for web scraping.
+Beautiful soup is a great first tool for web scraping.
 That said, there are more complex examples where you may wish to either scrape larger amounts of data through full-on web crawling, or trickier examples involving javascript.
 For these and other scenarios, alternative tools such as selenium and scrapy are worth investigating.

 #### Beautiful Soup - a good g- to tool for parsing the DOM
 https://www.crummy.com/software/BeautifulSoup/?